 Sleep deprivation suppresses immune system functioning.
 Those who suffer from cystic acne should make special note regarding this lack of sleep’s effect on skin; deep acne lesions are caused by an infection of the P. acnes bacteria deep within pores, which is harder to fight off while immunity is weak.
 Getting quality sleep can improve your skin’s health by reducing inflammation in addition to making you more resilient to colds and viruses.

 4. You produce more cortisol when you’re tired.

 Cortisol, a stress hormone, also plays a role in sleep and skin appearance.
-When you’re sleep deprived, your body produces higher levels of cortisol, which increases the severity of inflammatory skin conditions such as acne or psoriasis.
+Studies posted by the US National Library of Medicine conclude that when you’re sleep deprived, your body produces higher levels of cortisol, which increases the severity of inflammatory skin conditions such as acne or psoriasis.
 High cortisol levels also trigger the skin’s sebaceous glands to produce more sebum (oil), leading to clogged pores and breakouts.

 Cortisol is not only related to sleep deprivation and skin, but prolonged exposure to this elevated stress hormone also has negative effects for your overall health, including impaired cognitive performance, suppressed thyroid functioning, heart complications, and blood sugar imbalances.